-In my last post, I did not analyse legal issues of managerial remuneration in case of inadequate profit under Companies Bill 2012.
+In my last post, I did not analyse legal issues of managerial remuneration in case of inadequate profit under Companies Bill 2012 (Now the Act).

 Section 197 of the companied Bill 2012 in its sub section (3) and (11) say that in case of no profit or inadequate profit, the company shall pay remuneration to directors, Managing Directors, Whole Time Directors and Managers in accordance with Schedule V or with previous approval of Central Government.

 A person should satisfy following conditions for appointment as managerial person:

 - He had not been sentenced to imprisonment for any period or to a fine exceeding Rs.
 One thousand for the conviction of an offence under 26 Acts listed in schedule.

 - He had not be detained for any period under COFEPOSA, 1974.

 Central Government may permit to appoint any person as managerial person not satisfying these two conditions.